 I use it for professional learning.

 Twitter is an incredible digital resource for educators who want to learn and grow.
 In fact, I literally wrote a disseration about it.
 No really, I did.

 TONS of passionate, enthusiastic teachers around the world come together to share resources and engage in meaningful dialogue.
 Every time I jump on Twitter, I am greeted with ideas, strategies, video clips, blog posts, insightful quotes, and invitations to join intriguing education Twitter chats.

-And truly, education Twitter chats have rejuvenated my professional life.
-Sometimes I feel like I learn more from a quick one-hour Twitter chat than I do from a whole day of standard PD.
+And truly, these chats have rejuvenated my professional life.
+Sometimes I feel like I learn more from a quick one-hour Twitter chat than I do from a whole day of standard professional learning.

-I am now a part of a whole professional learning network that comprises of teachers, specialists, administrators, bloggers, authors, tech gurus, and more.
-It’s awesome!!!
+I am now a part of a network comprising of teachers, specialists, administrators, bloggers, authors, tech gurus, and more.
+It’s truly awesome!

-A Twitter chat happens when a group of people ‘meet’ on Twitter at a predetermined time to tweet about a specific topic using the same hashtag (#).
-For example, every Sunday night at 8 EST first grade teachers across the globe come together under the hashtag #1stchat to discuss relevant topics such as ‘Guided Math’ or ‘Literacy’.
-There is usually one moderator (or host) that asks a series of questions.
-Participants respond to the questions and sometimes branch off to respond specifically to one another.
-Most moderators will create a transcript of the chat for later reference through a social media service like Storify.
+A Twitter chat happens when a group of people meet on Twitter at a predetermined time to tweet about a specific topic using the same hashtag (#).
+For example, every Sunday night at 8 EST first grade teachers across the globe come together under the hashtag #1stchat to discuss relevant topics such as small-group math or literacy.
+There’s usually one moderator (or host) who asks a series of questions.
+Participants respond to the questions, sometimes branching off to respond specifically to one another.
+Most moderators will create a transcript of the chat for later reference through a social media service like TweetReports.

 How do I get started???